 - Physical SIM: the traditional plastic card (nano, micro, or mini).

-- eSIM profile: the file containing your plan (operator, data, validity).
+- eSIM Profile: the file containing your plan (operator, data, validity).
 A phone can store multiple profiles and switch between them.

 The great advantage of the digital profile is that you can store several eSIMs and switch between them from the settings, without handling any physical card.
 This means you can have your Spanish operator's profile and also the travel eSIM profile for the country you're visiting, activating each one when needed.
-If you want to start with the basics, we have a dedicated guide to what an eSIM is, another on the advantages and disadvantages compared to a physical SIM, and an explanation of how dual SIM works to combine two lines.
+If you want to start with the basics, we have a dedicated guide to what an eSIM is, another on its advantages and disadvantages compared to a physical SIM, and an explanation of how dual SIM works to combine two lines.

 APN and network configuration